Sermons

 29 January 2017

 The phrase which we heard over and over again during the American Presidential campaign by Donald Trump and in his inauguration speech was “make America great”.
-And he said that the way he was going to do that was by “putting Americans first”.
-Making America Great – Putting Americans First.
-Basically he is saying that… Read more
+And he said that… Read more

 An uneasy call